Meta Platforms (NASDAQ:META) Price Target Raised to $210.00

-Meta Platforms (NASDAQ:META – Get Rating) had its price objective increased by research analysts at Sanford C. Bernstein from $170.00 to $210.00 in a report issued on Thursday, The Fly reports.
-The brokerage currently has an “outperform” rating on the social networking company’s stock.
-Sanford C. Bernstein’s price objective would indicate a potential upside of 12.58% from the company’s current price.
+Meta Platforms (NASDAQ:META – Get Rating) had its target price increased by analysts at Roth Capital from $125.00 to $210.00 in a research report issued on Thursday, Marketbeat Ratings reports.
+The brokerage currently has a “buy” rating on the social networking company’s stock.
+Roth Capital’s price objective would indicate a potential upside of 12.58% from the stock’s current price.

-Several other analysts have also recently issued reports on META.
-Jefferies Financial Group upped their price objective on Meta Platforms from $155.00 to $175.00 and gave the stock a “buy” rating in a report on Monday, January 30th.
-Cowen lowered Meta Platforms from an “outperform” rating to a “market perform” rating and decreased their price target for the company from $205.00 to $135.00 in a report on Thursday, October 27th.
-Wolfe Research increased their price target on Meta Platforms from $150.00 to $220.00 and gave the company an “outperform” rating in a report on Thursday.
-Societe Generale decreased their price target on Meta Platforms from $185.00 to $80.00 in a report on Friday, October 28th.
-Finally, Credit Suisse Group increased their price target on Meta Platforms from $145.00 to $180.00 and gave the company an “outperform” rating in a report on Wednesday, January 25th.
-Three equities research analysts have rated the stock with a sell rating, fourteen have given a hold rating, thirty-six have assigned a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $205.44.
+Several other research firms have also recently issued reports on META.
+Truist Financial increased their price objective on shares of Meta Platforms from $160.00 to $215.00 and gave the company a “buy” rating in a report on Thursday.
+Tigress Financial cut their target price on shares of Meta Platforms from $466.00 to $260.00 and set a “strong-buy” rating for the company in a research note on Wednesday, November 2nd.
+Stifel Nicolaus increased their target price on shares of Meta Platforms from $180.00 to $210.00 and gave the company a “buy” rating in a research note on Thursday.
+Huber Research lowered shares of Meta Platforms from an “overweight” rating to an “underweight” rating in a research note on Thursday, October 27th.
+Finally, Deutsche Bank Aktiengesellschaft increased their target price on shares of Meta Platforms from $125.00 to $200.00 and gave the company a “buy” rating in a research note on Thursday.
+Three equities research analysts have rated the stock with a sell rating, fourteen have issued a hold rating, thirty-six have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat, Meta Platforms presently has a consensus rating of “Moderate Buy” and an average price target of $205.44.

-Several institutional investors have recently modified their holdings of the company.
-Tortoise Investment Management LLC purchased a new position in shares of Meta Platforms in the fourth quarter worth about $124,000.
-YCG LLC purchased a new position in shares of Meta Platforms in the fourth quarter worth about $17,488,000.
-Mitchell Mcleod Pugh & Williams Inc. purchased a new position in Meta Platforms during the fourth quarter valued at approximately $331,000.
-AM Investment Strategies LLC purchased a new position in Meta Platforms during the fourth quarter valued at approximately $3,113,000.
-Finally, Hodges Capital Management Inc. purchased a new position in Meta Platforms during the fourth quarter valued at approximately $682,000.
-60.92% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Fisher Asset Management LLC acquired a new stake in shares of Meta Platforms during the 4th quarter worth approximately $1,099,025,000.
+Sumitomo Mitsui Trust Holdings Inc. acquired a new stake in shares of Meta Platforms during the 4th quarter worth approximately $842,081,000.
+Assenagon Asset Management S.A. acquired a new stake in shares of Meta Platforms during the 4th quarter worth approximately $708,348,000.
+New York State Common Retirement Fund acquired a new stake in shares of Meta Platforms during the 4th quarter worth approximately $495,869,000.
+Finally, DNB Asset Management AS acquired a new stake in shares of Meta Platforms during the 4th quarter worth approximately $401,963,000.
+Institutional investors and hedge funds own 60.92% of the company’s stock.

 Meta Platforms, Inc, engages in the development of social media applications.
 It builds technology that helps people connect, find communities, and grow businesses.
 It operates through the Family of Apps (FoA) and Reality Labs (RL) segments.
 The FoA segment consists of Facebook, Instagram, Messenger, WhatsApp, and other services.